United States women's national field hockey team: London 2012 Olympics

 The USWNT qualified for the London 2012 Summer Olympics after defeating Argentina 4–2 at the Pan American Games in Guadalajara, Mexico.
 The U.S. had high hopes of finishing their rocky 2012 Olympic campaign on a high note.
 Unfortunately, that did not happen for Team USA as the final match at Riverbank Arena in London's Olympic Park ended with a disappointing 2–1 loss to Belgium, leaving the U.S. with a last place finish in the tournament.

 Rio 2016 Olympics

 In similar fashion to qualifying for the London 2012 Olympics, the USWNT defeated Argentina at the Pan American Games in Toronto, Canada to punch their ticket to the Rio 2016 Summer Olympics.
 In pool play the USWNT toppled both global hockey powerhouses Argentina (2nd FIH World Ranked) and Australia (3rd FIH World Ranked) with the same score of 2–1.
-Continuing in their preliminary schedule, the US pushed past Japan (6–1) and India (3–0).
-The match in quarter-final play with Great Britain blemished the undefeated record of USWNT snd resulted in a loss, 2–1.
+Continuing in their preliminary schedule, the U.S. pushed past Japan (6–1) and India (3–0).
+The match in quarterfinal play with Great Britain blemished the undefeated record of USWNT and resulted in a loss, 2–1.
 They placed fifth.